Politics of Singapore: State resources

-Gerrymandering of constituencies
+Electoral boundaries

-The boundaries of electoral constituencies in Singapore are decided by the Elections Department, which is under the control of the Prime Minister's Office.
+The boundaries of electoral constituencies in Singapore are also decided by the Elections Department, which is under the control of the Prime Minister's Office.
 Electoral boundaries are redrawn just a few weeks before the general election, leaving little time for opposition parties to prepare.
 There have been accusations of gerrymandering via the dissolving and redrawing of marginal constituencies with relatively stronger opposition support, such as Cheng San GRC and Eunos GRC.
 The Group Representation Constituency (GRC) system, which requires teams of candidates (including at least one from a minority group) to contest in larger electoral areas, has also been criticised for making it more difficult for smaller or newer opposition parties to compete effectively.
 While the government maintains that these changes are made to reflect population shifts and ensure minority representation, the lack of transparency fuels ongoing concerns about the integrity of the electoral process.